 Why doesn’t songs featuring The Weeknd get enough shine?
 Am I missing something?

-TOP ALBUM I UNDERRATED (DEC.
-3)
+TOP ALBUM I UNDERRATED

-TOP ALBUM I OVERRATED (DEC.
-4)
+TOP ALBUM I OVERRATED

-This was a very easy choice for me.
-Maybe it was the fact that I was in Vegas at the time and I had way too many Vodka shots the night before, or perhaps it was my lack of sleep, whatever the case may be, I thought this EP was really good when I first heard it.
-I didn’t think Machine Gun Kelly was amazing on it, but I thought he stuck to a sound that was electrifying enough to keep my interest.
+Maybe it was the fact that I was in Vegas at the time and I had way too many Vodka shots the night before, or perhaps it was my lack of sleep; whatever the case may be, I thought BINGE was really good when I first heard it.
+I didn’t think Machine Gun Kelly was amazing on the EP, but I did think he stuck to a sound that was electrifying enough to keep my interest.
 But let’s be real, there were some major stinkers on this project.

 BTW, if you want a quick laugh, read the ass-kicking I received in the comments section of the review I did on BINGE.

-TOP COMMENT ON THE SITE (DEC.
-5)
+TOP COMMENT ON THE SITE